The Norma Cox Splash Pad at Tecumseh Park will open for the season on May 20, 2023! |

 Swimming lessons and aquatic programming

-For information for pool programs, including swimming lessons, and to register, please visit the Sarnia-Lambton YMCA website.
+For information for pool programs, including swimming lessons, and to register, please visit the YMCA of Southwestern Ontario Website.

 Tecumseh Park Splash Pad